protometheus/streamsearcher/README.md

 - `timeout`: Number of seconds before jobs should timeout (`60`)
 - `chunksize`: Number of bytes to be searched by each job.
 (Determined by file size)
 - `genfilesize`: Size of the generated file input to be in bytes (`1000000000`)

+For help with flags, run `./streamsearcher --help` or `./streamsearcher -h`.

 ## Assumptions
 In order to complete this assignment, I made certain assumptions.